atiratree/kubeha/Readme.md

 4. Clone fedora-rawhide-base into as many masters and workers as desired via `virt-manager`
 5. Start all the VMs to obtain generated IP addresses
 6. Insert the VM names and IP addresses into `hosts` file
-7. Run optional pre-flight checks to see if there are any duplicities in VMs: `ansible-playbook pre-flight-checks.yml`
+7. Inspect vars.yaml for any customization
 8. Install DNS servers: `ansible-playbook install-dns.yml`
-9. [TBD] Install the cluster: `ansible-playbook install-cluster.yml`
+9. Install the cluster: `ansible-playbook install-cluster.yml`
 10. Either add `dns` group IPs from `./hosts` file as your DNS server or add the following entry to your hosts file: `echo '192.168.150.2 api-kube.kubeha.knet' >> /etc/hosts`
+11. Use ./lifecycle and ./cluster scripts for management of the cluster